Quantum fields in teleparallel gravity: renormalization at one-loop: Teleparallel gravity

 where $\epsilon^a$ denotes the infinitesimal transformation parameter.
 Under a local transformation of the type~\eqref{shift}, a generic field $\varphi$, carrying an arbitrary representation of the Lorentz group, transforms covariantly as

 where $\partial_a$ is the generator of translations.
 However, derivatives explicitly break the gauge covariance,

 thus requiring the introduction of a connection $B^a_{\ \mu}$ in order to retain the invariance under local translations.
-The gauge field then naturally defines a covariant derivative~\footnote{Unlike most teleparallel gravity literature, our $B^a_{\ \mu}$ is given (Planckian) mass dimension by defining $(16\,\pi \, G_{\rm N})^{-1/2}\, B^a_{\ \mu} \to B^a_{\ \mu}$, with $G_{\rm N}$ the Newton constant, whereas the Lie algebra generator $\partial_a$ becomes dimensionless.
+The gauge field then naturally defines a covariant derivative~\footnote{Unlike most teleparallel gravity literature, our $B^a_{\ \mu}$ is given (Planckian) mass dimension by defining $(16\,\pi \, G_{\rm N})^{-1/2}\, B^a_{\ \mu} \to B^a_{\ \mu}$, with $G_{\rm N}$ the Newton constant.
 This is important to make contact with the standard conventions in quantum field theory. }